gastonrieder/global-macro-database/pages/growth_story.md

 ### Monetary discipline
 <div style="padding: 15px; border: 1px solid #ddd; border-left: 5px solid #f0ad4e; background-color: #fcf8e3;">
   Notice the difference in the Y-axis in the charts below.
-It highlights how Latin America enacted fundementally unsustainable policies, which culminated in extremely high volatility and crisis at the end of the 1980s.
+It highlights how Latin America's unsustainable policies culminated in extremely high volatility and crisis at the end of the 1980s.
 </div>
 <br/>
 The persistent expansion of M2² supply in Latin America led to an erosion of confidence in the currency and banking system.
 It reached a tipping point in the late 1980s.